hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_training.md

 I found an interesting issue with the sgf-parser exercise, which is that the canonical data uses the property "parse", which makes the generated code use that name for the exercise stub function.
 That causes an obvious conflict with `parse`.
 The simple fix would be to just rename those to something that doesn't conflict.
 But it raises the question of whether there needs to be a mechanism to remap certain names, because it breaks the automation for that exercise.

 [18:46:39](#6gTF7vQ5Xr3shMenqv7mNs8YQUMRvItG7rLUnramkpA) <zentrog>:
-greggirwin (Gregg Irwin): I'm shocked that your plans are a bit overloaded Ì†ΩÌ∏è
+greggirwin (Gregg Irwin): I'm shocked that your plans are a bit overloaded üòè

 [18:47:58](#0YFHmSthmmxw912gnz0ZWkI1Rhefk3sg_WpubCY-t-k) <zentrog>:
- * greggirwin (Gregg Irwin): I'm shocked that your plans are a bit overloaded Ì†ΩÌ∏è (<- if it's hard to see what that is, it's the smirking/sly smile face, btw)
+ * greggirwin (Gregg Irwin): I'm shocked that your plans are a bit overloaded üòè (<- if it's hard to see what that is, it's the smirking/sly smile face, btw)

 [18:50:44](#oH66A-CML_kTWck_JzR31CUIhicvwcIgNUW-4Rdi1-M) <greggirwin (Gregg Irwin)>:
 I got it. ;^)